 Giraffe populations naturally fluctuate due to mortality through predation and disease, although this varies from population to population across the continent.
-Although lions prey on adult giraffe, they can result in 50% or more of new-born giraffe not making it through their first year.
+Although lion also prev on adult giraffe, they can cause a mortality rate of 50% or more in new born giraffe during their first year in some populations.
 Giraffe are also vulnerable to leopard and spotted hyena, and to a lesser extent cheetah and crocodile.
-Additionally, humans pose a big problem by poaching giraffe throughout their range.
-Population growth is also limited by malnutrition, resulting from poor food quality and quantity, as well as diseases such as anthrax and rinderpest.
+Additionally, humans pose a big problem by poaching giraffe throughout parts of their range.
+Population growth is also limited by malnutrition, resulting from poor food quality and quantity, as well as diseases such as anthrax and. historically, rinderpest.